MicrosoftDocs/winrt-api/windows.system/userpicker.md

 # Windows.System.UserPicker

 ## -description
-Contains methods and properties for allowing a user to select a user account in multi-user scenarios (such as on Xbox).
+Contains methods and properties for allowing a user to select a user account in multi-user scenarios.

 ## -remarks